mdlincoln/mdlincoln.github.io/_posts/2020-05-26-tidy-data-for-humanities.md

 In an alternate universe, I'd be at the University of Pennsylvania next week teaching a four-day course at [Penn's DREAM Lab on "Tidy Data for the Humanities."](http://web.archive.org/web/20200307162929/http://web.sas.upenn.edu/dream-lab/tidydataforhumanists/) Obviously, that's not happening.

 Instead, the wonderful folks at the Price Lab for Digital Humanities have organized a podcast with episodes for many of the courses, alongside what materials and readings each instructor could assembled to at least give an impression of what the course might have been.

-While we wait for the podcast to come out, I'm posting up a kind of annotated reading/workshop list for my course.
+[The podcast has been published](https://soundcloud.com/price-lab/dream-lab-podcast-episode-2-matthew-lincoln-tidy-data), and below you can read a kind of annotated reading/workshop list for my course.

 ## Why "tidy" data?